 - Stuff it.
-Summer squash can be stuffed with meat or used as a boat for any baked side dish.
+Summer squash can be stuffed with beans and lentils or used as a boat for any baked side dish.

 - Grill it.
-Cut into length-wise strips and place directly on the grill or cook smaller pieces in tin foil.
+Cut into long strips and place directly on the grill or cook smaller pieces in tin foil.

 When selecting summer squash, keep in mind that young, smaller squash tend to have more flavor.
-Summer squash can be stored in a plastic bag in the refrigerator for up to one week.
+Summer squash can be stored in the refrigerator for up to one week.